BAM-PFA/guerrillatv/_pages/resources.md

   </div>
 </div>

 "A San Francisco-based collective of artists and architects working from 1968 to 1978, Ant Farm’s activity was distinctly interdisciplinary—combining architecture, performance, media, happenings, sculpture, and graphic design.
 With works that functioned as art, social critique, and pop anthropology, Ant Farm tore into the cultural fabric of post-World War II, Vietnam-era America and became one of the first groups to address television’s pervasive presence in everyday life.
-As graphic artists, Ant Farm contributed to numerous underground publications, including *Radical Software*, and designed Michael Shamberg’s *Guerrilla Television* (1971)." ([**Video Databank**](https://www.vdb.org))
+As graphic artists, Ant Farm contributed to numerous underground publications, including *Radical Software*, and designed Michael Shamberg’s *Guerrilla Television* (1971)." ([**Video Data Bank**](https://www.vdb.org))

 ---